UPennAlert

 Since March 2001, Penn Police has been a fully-accredited police department, through the Commission on the Accreditation of Law Enforcement Agencies (CALEA)*.
 CALEA administers a rigorous accreditation process whereby law enforcement agencies must adhere to over 440 standards, codes and state-of-the-art practices.
 UPPD undergoes a reaccreditation process every four (4) years.

-Below is our most recent Accreditation Report from December 2019, following our on-site assessment which took place in October 2019.
-For this assessment, Penn Police received an Advanced Law Enforcement Accreditation in 2020.
+Below is our most recent Accreditation Report from 2023-24 assessment period, following our on-site assessment which took place in October 2023.
 Included in this report is a review of our directives and other policies; analysis of our traffic and pedestrian stop data over the previous four (4) calendar years, including racial/bias profiling and complaint analysis; use of force data analysis; analysis of departmental discipline; analysis of our employee and community demographics; hiring and promotion practices and data.

 Public Safety CALEA Town Hall – Highlights